DC-to-DC Converters: Functions, Common Types & Design Principles, Applications, and Challenges

 Therefore, such devices must be tested for electromagnetic compatibility to make sure they don’t cause electromagnetic interference effects on other devices.
 You can read more about EMC testing in the article on common consumer electronics certifications.

 These issues are generally solved with proper PCB layer stackup, additional capacitors, and filter circuits.
+Thorough PCB testing is usually required to achieve the best result.
 For example, designers must avoid mounting converters (and especially the conductor coil) near sensitive components and sub-circuits.
 On the schematic below, you can see a ferrite bead (L2), as well as four ceramic capacitors (C5-8) and one electrochemical capacitor (C4).
 They are all mounted there to protect an analog sub-circuit from EM interference.
 The ceramic capacitors suppress the high-frequency noise from the converter, while the electrochemical capacitor smoothes low-frequency fluctuations from different sources.
 This combination considerably improves the quality of the power supply.

 In many devices, the difference between the input and output voltages can reach hundreds of volts, which can be extremely dangerous.
 Therefore, equipment using high-voltage (HV) DC-DC converters (for instance, power electronics) must meet safety requirements.
 They are regulated by different standards, with the most common being IEC 60950-1 for Information technology equipment, IEC 60335-1 for electrical appliances for household and similar purposes, and IEC 60601-1 for medical electrical equipment.
 Note that national standards are based on International Electrotechnical Commission’s standards but may contain deviations.